UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston: Odds, spread, over/under and other Vegas lines - September 2

-The Houston Cougars (0-0) will look to upset the UTSA Roadrunners (0-0) on Saturday, September 2, 2023 at John O'Quinn Field at TDECU Stadium.
-The line forecasts a close game, with the Roadrunners favored by 1.5 points.
-The over/under is 59.5 in the outing.
+The UTSA Roadrunners (0-0) play the Houston Cougars (0-0) on Saturday, September 2, 2023 at John O'Quinn Field at TDECU Stadium.
+The line foretells a close game, with the Roadrunners favored by 2 points.
+The over/under for the outing is 59.5 points.

-In this article, you can see odds and spreads for the UTSA vs. Houston matchup across multiple sportsbooks.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the UTSA vs. Houston matchup.

 UTSA vs. Houston Game Info